 Website Load Time Optimization can “make or break” your online business.

-Literally, a few seconds determine if your website visitor will continue browsing your website or will leave it asap.
+A few seconds determine if your website visitor will continue browsing your website or will leave it asap.

 So, having that said, website loading time speed is essential.
 It hurts users and search engines.